Bell Inequality in the Holographic EPR Pair: Introduction

 \section{Introduction}

 Bell inequality plays an important role in quantum physics \cite{Bell:1964kc}.
-Correlations in local classical theories are bounded by the Bell inequality, which can be violated by the presence of the non-local entanglement in quantum mechanics.
-The violation of Bell inequality in the entangled Einstein-Podolsky-Rosen (EPR) pair \cite{Einstein:1935rr} indicates that two particles have an ``instant interaction'', in contrast to theories of hidden variables that preserve strict locality~\cite{Bell:1964kc,Einstein:1935rr,CHSH,Cirelson,Hartle:1992as}.
+Because correlations in local classical theories are bounded by the Bell inequality, which can be violated by the presence of the non-local entanglement in quantum mechanics.
+The violation of Bell inequality in the entangled Einstein-Podolsky-Rosen (EPR) pair \cite{Einstein:1935rr} indicates that two particles have an ``instant interaction'', in contrast to theories of hidden variables that preserve strict locality~\cite{Bell:1964kc, Einstein:1935rr, CHSH, Cirelson, Hartle:1992as}.
+The Bell inequality is a very general test in quantum physics.
 In addition to the Bell's tests in laboratories, there are also discussions of detections in cosmological scales, to confirm that whether the inflated primordial fluctuations are quantum mechanical in nature \cite{Maldacena:2015bha,Choudhury:2016cso,Chen:2017cgw}.

-Recently, Maldacena and Susskind proposed the ER=EPR conjecture~\cite{Maldacena:2013xja,Susskind:2016jjb} which stated that the quantum entanglement of the EPR pair can be attributed to the non-traversable Einstein-Rosen (ER) bridge that connects the pair \cite{Einstein:1935tc}.
-This conjecture was proposed to resolve the black hole information paradox without resorting to a firewall \cite{Almheiri:2012rt} behind the black hole horizon.
+In general relativity, two distant black holes can be connected by the wormhole or Einstein-Rosen (ER) bridge \cite{Einstein:1935tc}.
+Recently, Maldacena and Susskind proposed the ER=EPR conjecture ~\cite{Maldacena:2013xja,Susskind:2016jjb}, which suggested that the ER bridge can be interpreted as maximally entangled states of two black holes that form a complex EPR pair.
+This conjecture was proposed to resolve the Almheiri-Marolf-Polchinski-Sully (AMPS) paradox without resorting to a firewall \cite{Almheiri:2012rt}.
+Interestingly, the ER=EPR conjecture implies that entanglement, which is thought to be a quantum mechanical effect of the EPR pair, can be captured by a complex ER bridge in gravitational theory.